 To be eligible to receive the Age Pension you must also meet the Income and Assets Tests.

 This is the age where you can access your superannuation savings.
-Generally, you can access your superannuation when you have reached age 65.
+You can access your superannuation when you have reached age 65.

 Your preservation age depends on the year you were born, see the table below.